mysto/python-fpe/README.md

 This follows the FF3 schemes for Format Preserving Encryption outlined in the NIST Recommendation, released in March 2016.

-A note about FF3: There was some [recent cryptanalysis](https://csrc.nist.gov/News/2017/Recent-Cryptanalysis-of-FF3) about the FF3 algorithm.
-NIST has published on Feburary 28th, 2020 an updated algorithum, FF3-1.
-This implementiton has not yet been updated to FF3-1.
+NIST published on Feburary 28th, 2020 an update to the standard, FF3-1.
+These changes to minimum domain size and revised tweak length have not yet been updated here to FF3-1.

 ## Requires